remlapmot/mrdags/README.md

 tinytex::install_tinytex()
 ```

-The LaTeX packages *dvisvgm* and *pgf* will be installed by TinyTeX during a render.
+During a render, TinyTeX will install the LaTeX packages *dvisvgm* and *pgf* if they are missing.